Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Introduction

 \subsection{Organization}

-The rest of the paper is organized as follows.
 The system model and notation have been described in Section~\ref{sec:system_model_and_notation}.
-Impromptu deployment with pure as-you-go approach has been described in Section~\ref{section:no_backtracking_average_cost}.
-Section~\ref{sec:backtracking_average_cost} addresses the problem of impromptu deployment with explore-forward.
+Impromptu deployment with a pure as-you-go approach has been discussed in Section~\ref{section:no_backtracking_average_cost}.
+Section~\ref{sec:backtracking_average_cost} presents our work on the explore-forward approach.
 A numerical comparison between these two approaches are made in Section~\ref{section:numerical_results_comparison_average_cost_backtracking_no_backtracking}.
 Section~\ref{section:learning_backtracking_given_xio_xir} and Section~\ref{section:learning_backtracking_adaptive_with_outage_cost} describe the learning algorithms for the explore-forward approach approach.
-Numerical results are provided in Section~\ref{section:convergence_speed_learning_algorithms} on the rate of convergence of the learning algorithms, followed by the conclusion. {\em All proofs and some discussion are provided in the appendices.}
+Numerical results are provided in Section~\ref{section:convergence_speed_learning_algorithms} on the rate of convergence of the learning algorithms.
+Experimental results demonstrating the traffic carrying capability of the deployed networks are provided in Section~\ref{section:real_deployment}, followed by the conclusion.